 If you sometimes question whether your dog loves you, don't worry, they will tell you.
 You just have to be able to read their signs of affection.
 Even though your dog can't verbally tell you they love you, they certainly show it.
-Behaviors like licking you, gazing softly into your eyes, and sleeping on or near you are signs of affection your dog likely expresses daily.
+Behaviors like licking you, gazing softly into your eyes, putting their butts against you, and sleeping on or near you are signs of affection your dog likely expresses daily.
 Learn the 10 signs your dog cares deeply for you, so you can feel confident knowing your dog loves you back.

 Do Dogs Really Love Their People?